New York - Hospital Regulatory & Mandatory Reporting Guide

 Definitive Conclusion:

-The most compelling New York cases establish that liability is not created by a single adverse event, but by the hospital’s cumulative failure to recognize, report, investigate, and accurately account for that event.
-In these cases, the issue is not whether an error occurred, but whether the institution’s systems functioned with sufficient integrity to respond to that error.
-Where they do not, liability becomes not only foreseeable, but difficult to defend.
+The most compelling New York hospital cases establish that liability is not created by a single adverse event, but by the institution’s cumulative failure to recognize, classify, report, investigate, correct, document, and accurately account for that event.
+In these cases, the central issue is not whether an error occurred, but whether the hospital’s systems functioned with sufficient integrity to respond when it did.
+Where they did not, liability becomes both foreseeable and difficult to defend.